sfernana/FCCDIRAC/README.md

 Each VO using DIRAC should have such a file which helps their users to configure DIRAC client quickly.

-If you are affiliated with a VO different from ILC, please refer to your VO DIRAC website or contact your VO administrator.
+If you are affiliated with a VO different from ILC, please refer to your VO DIRAC website or contact your VO administrator to get this files.